karubits/karubits.gitpages.io/_posts/2022-08-13-Unifi-Network-Controller.md

 layout: post
 title: "Deploying a Unifi Network Controller"
 date: 2022-08-13 10:00:00 +0900
-categories: network
+categories: [network, unifi]
-tags: network unifi network controller ubiquiti ansible
+tags: [network, unifi, network, controller, ubiquiti, ansible]
 ---

-# Unifi Network Controller and L3 Adoption
+# Unifi Network Controller

 The Unifi Network Controller is a piece of software developed by Ubiquiti Inc, used for managing and administrating Unifi wireless access points, Unifi switches, and Unifi gateways.